Steffen van Bakel

 Fax: (+44) (0)20 7594 8932

-I joined the Group of Theory & Formal Methods in the Department of Computing at Imperial College London as a Lecturer in January 1996.
+I joined the Group of Theory & Formal Methods (now called Programming Languages and Systems) in the Department of Computing at Imperial College London as a Lecturer in January 1996.

 Prior to my arrival I was working as post-doc in the group of Semantics and Logics of Computation at the Department of Computer Science of the University of Turin, Piemonte, Italy, from March 1993.
 Before that, I held a research position at the group of Functional Languages (now Software Technology), at the Computing Science Institute of the University of Nijmegen, the Netherlands.